mohgeb/Medical-Data-Visualizer/README.md

 # Medical-Data-Visualizer
- A Python-based project that visualizes medical examination data using Seaborn and Matplotlib.
-It features a categorical plot for key health indicators (cholesterol, glucose, BMI) and a heat map illustrating correlations between medical variables, helping users identify trends in patient data.
+A data visualization project using Pandas, Matplotlib, and Seaborn to analyze medical examination data.
+This project creates categorical plots and heatmaps to explore correlations between various health factors (e.g., cholesterol, glucose levels, BMI) and cardiovascular disease.
+The visualizations provide insights into the health data and help identify key health trends across the dataset.